 All host cities have great public transportation systems and are also great settings for long or short walks.
 During orientation, participants will learn how to navigate local public transportation and will be provided with recommendations on taxi use.

 AGBU arranges for comfortable and secure housing accommodations in all cities.
-Ranging from private shared housing to dormitories, all participants can be assured of basic amenities (electric, Wi-Fi etc) including shared kitchen facility and 24/7 security.
-To understand the specific accommodations of a local host city, please visit the Explore Locations section.
+Ranging from private shared housing to dormitories, all participants can be assured of basic amenities (electric, Wi-Fi etc.) including shared kitchen facility and 24/7 security.
+To understand the specific accommodations of a local host city, please visit the Housing section.

 A complete packing list will be provided to participants prior to their arrival.
 This will include our guidelines for professional attire as well as housing essentials.